SupaeroDataScience/machine-learning/README.md

 ## Syllabus

 This course offers a discovery of the landscape of Machine Learning through some key algorithms.
-It follows the [Introduction to Statistical Learning part](https://supaerodatascience.github.io) and will be followed by the [Neural Networks and Deep Learning part](https://supaerodatascience.github.io/deep-learning/).
+It follows the [Statistical Foundations of Machine Learning part](https://supaerodatascience.github.io/stat-ml) and will be followed by the [Neural Networks and Deep Learning part](https://supaerodatascience.github.io/deep-learning/).

 Over 25 hours, we will cover the landscape of Supervised and Unsupervised Machine Learning by taking four different points of view and formalisms: the geometrical perspective, the probabilistic (Bayesian) perspective, the connectionnist perspective (which we will postpone to the next class on Deep Learning), and the ensemble perspective.
 The class is organized in 9 sessions: